 - The nurses, paramedics, and doctors at the Centralny Szpital Kliniczny MSW: Szpitalny Oddział Ratunkowy Zespoły Wyjazdowe

-- My sexy nurse (girlfriend) that is at home taking care of me doing the impossible to make me feel better
+- My sexy nurse (girlfriend) that took care of me doing the impossible to make me feel better

 - To the family of my girlfriend that allowed me to stay at their home to take care of me